 I’ll contact HR today and send you CVs to review in the meantime.

 I’ll contact HR and stay in touch.
-I will call you Wednesday next week at 4 just to give you an update.
+I will call you on Wednesday next week at 4 just to give you an update.

 In-house recruitment ranges from a few administrators to slick, strategic operations rivaling agencies in size and resources.
 But even the latter have their weaknesses: there will always be strong candidates who are out of their networks, perhaps because of negative brand perceptions or time constraints.
 In-house recruitment is responsible for running the entire talent acquisition process which leaves them with less bandwidth to do the old-fashioned headhunting!
 Sure they have advantages too but at the end of the day, the hiring manager is just looking to build a fantastic team around them and you know you can help them get there!.